jharwell/sierra/docs/src/usage/pipeline.rst

 automatically.
 See :ref:`ln-sierra-tutorials-project-models` for details.

 For some examples, see the "Generating Deliverables" section of :xref:`2022-aamas-demo`.
-See :ref:`ln-sierra-usage-vc` for details about rendering capabilities.
+See :ref:`ln-sierra-usage-rendering` for details about rendering capabilities.

 Part of default pipeline.